-Host is the title of an interactive sculptural new media project that is the anchor for an exhibition at Gund Gallery, January 2015.
-It was also part of the exhibition: Connectivity: Technology and the Natural World" at the Eric Dean Gallery in Crawfordsville, Indiana in 2014 (pictured below) and at the Peeler Visual Arts Gallery at DePauw University in Greencastle, Indiana in 2015.
-It is an example of recent work with physicist Tom Giblin.
+Host is the title of an interactive sculptural new media project that has been the anchor for several exhibitions.
+It was part of the exhibition: Connectivity: Technology and the Natural World" at the Eric Dean Gallery in Crawfordsville, Indiana in 2014 (pictured below) and at the Peeler Visual Arts Gallery at DePauw University in Greencastle, Indiana in 2015. at the Gund Gallery, Gambier, Ohio in January 2015.

 The project uses Polymer Dispersed Liquid Crystal film to obscure and reveal a human-made landscape.
 Glass panels that hold the film lie horizontally on a structure that mimics an observation station for natural wonders.
 Here the gridded landscape is made of copper, a diminishing resource, topographically embossed to reference the miniaturization observed when flying over land.
 Railings remind the viewer of their status as an outsider, an observer.
 The piece calls into question how much control humanity can exert on this vastness while simultaneously using its assets.